Week of 5/10/26:United in Love

 1 | Theme Reflection - "United in Love"

-The Spirit’s power is not given to make the Church impressive, but to make it one.
+The Spirit’s power is not given to make the Church impressive, but to reflect Christ.

 In Acts 21–24, Paul’s story becomes a portrait of costly unity - rejected by his own people, misunderstood by rulers and sustained by love for the body and mission of Christ.

 In Romans 11–13, Paul describes the mystery of God’s mercy toward all people: Jew and Gentile, strong and weak, rulers and servants.
-Grace becomes the great equalizer.
+God does not show partiality.

-The Spirit’s power is not given to make the Church impressive, but to make it one.
+The Spirit’s power is not given to make the Church impressive, but to reflect Christ.

 In Acts 21–24, Paul’s story becomes a portrait of costly unity - rejected by his own people, misunderstood by rulers and sustained by love for the body and mission of Christ.

 In Romans 11–13, Paul describes the mystery of God’s mercy toward all people: Jew and Gentile, strong and weak, rulers and servants.
-Grace becomes the great equalizer.
+God does not show partiality.

-Love is not sentimental - it’s supernatural.
-It reconciles what division tears apart, humbles what pride inflates and binds together what the world cannot.
+Love is not sentimental - it flows from the very nature of who God is.
+God’s love in Christ reconciles what division tears apart, humbles what pride inflates and binds together what the world cannot.

 2 | Daily Reading Rhythm